ddspringle/PwnedPasswords_CFML/README.md

     found: true if the password is found, false otherwise
     prevalence: the number of times this password shows up in the list

 **NOTE**: A password that shows up even **once** in the list represents a threat.
 However, we return the prevalence of the password so you can guage if you want to allow usage of password with a prevalence below some threshold you determine.
-Passwords with a lower prevalence may be less likely to be used in brute force attacks, but they remain a threat nontheless.
+Passwords with a lower prevalence may be less likely to be used in brute force attacks, but they remain a threat nonetheless.

 ## Compatibility